 This PSF support is transitional - it is aimed at helping farmers and crofters make a Just Transition and prepare for the new future support framework.
-We expect the PSF support to end by March 2025 and from then, soil testing, animal health and welfare declarations and carbon audits will be part of the productivity baseline for a Whole Farm Plan.
+We expect the PSF support to end by March 2025 and from then, soil testing and carbon audits will be part of the foundations of the Whole Farm Plan.